Where Hydrostatic Pressure Destroys Infrastructure

 JET Filter™: Specified Across Civil Infrastructure

-University-validated, DOT-approved, and formally specified per GRI-GS36 for retaining walls, abutments, wing walls, sheet pile walls, culverts, flood control channels, and concrete-lined canals.
+University-validated and DOT-approved for retaining walls, abutments, wing walls, sheet pile walls, culverts, flood control channels, and concrete-lined canals.

 US PATENT #7,615,148